kubernetes-sigs/secrets-store-csi-driver/README.md

 ### Prerequisites

+#### Supported kubernetes versions

+secrets-store-csi-driver is supported only for cluster versions >= v1.15.0

 #### Mount Secret Data to Resource through Inline Volume

 * Deploy a Kubernetes cluster v1.15.0+ and make sure it's reachable.
 The CSI Inline Volume feature was introduced in v1.15.0.